-

 Financial and technical assistance

-Through our development program we are harnessing our expertise to help communities in our region to achieve greater productivity, sustainability, climate-resilience and food security.
-We are also helping partners in our region to tackle emerging agricultural biosecurity threats in order to safeguard livelihoods and agricultural trade.
+Through our development program, Australia is harnessing its technical policy and research strengths to help communities in our region achieve greater productivity, sustainability, climate-resilience and food security.
+We are also helping partners in our region to manage emerging agricultural biosecurity threats in order to safeguard livelihoods and agricultural trade.

-Our aid investments in climate resilient agriculture address long-term food insecurity challenges and resilience in our region in two ways:
+Australia’s aid investments in climate resilient agriculture address long-term food insecurity through both adaptation and mitigation:

 - support adaptation to reduce farmers' exposure to short-term climate risks, while also building resilience, so they can cope with longer-term stresses